marek22k/mping-sender-mirror/BUILDING.md

 # Building

-crazytrace uses meson as a build system.
+mping-sender uses meson as a build system.
 However, there is also a Makefile that contains frequently used routines.

 ## Dependencies

 The libraries used are listed in the README.
 To install them on Debian, the following command can be used:

 ```
-$ sudo apt-get --yes install build-essential git meson ninja-build libboost1.88-all-dev libyaml-cpp-dev libtins-dev
+$ sudo apt-get --yes install build-essential git meson ninja-build libboost1.88-all-dev
 ```

-The following packages are required for the additional security features of crazytrace:
+The following packages are required for the additional security features of mping-sender:

 ```
 $ sudo apt-get --yes install libseccomp-dev libcap-ng-dev